Wire Rope & Steel Cable Lanyards

 1. Define Function, Load & Environment

-• Is it a pull lanyard, a safety tether, or a retention cable that keeps parts together
+• Whether the lanyard will act as a pull lanyard, safety tether, or retention cable

 • Working load, any shock loads, and the safety factor you want to maintain